morgenst/PyAnalysisTools/docs/source/usage/tutorials.rst

 For ratio plots (needs proper phrasing): If one wants to show the uncertainties of points which are outside of the range one needs to set draw_option: "e0" in the ratio_config.

+**Invoking plot making**

+To make plots several steering script are provided (not all have been moved to the run_scripts directory, yet, and thus are not always provided as binaries - meaning one has to use an existing script or write one on its own).
+The "standard" plots can be produced by either the *run_plotting.py* or the *run_plotting_cluster.py* scripts (at some point they'll be merged into a single script - see ELB-).
+Both are wrappers to configure and execute the sequence implemented in the Plotter class with the only difference being that the run_plotting_cluster.py script runs in cluster-mode.
+This is meant to speed up the plot making which can depending on the input file size and the number of requested histograms run for several hours which of course is far from ideal.
+If the user has access to a computing cluster - currently only qsub systems are supported, but implementing bsub systems should be trivial in the BatchHandle class - the plot production is split into single jobs.
+Each job will create all requested histograms for a single input file and dump the histograms in the output directory.
+Once all files are processed a final job will be launched locally which reads back all these histograms, merges and scales them, and make the final plot.
+This last step is very fast as the input files are small.
+For simple plots that's usually not much of a concern, but once systematics are considered the amount of histograms to fetch exceeds 10k very easily.
+In general re-making all plots in an analysis including systematics (ignoring limits) should not take more than a few minutes (provided that the cluster availability is high).

 Printing cutflows
 -----------------